Cross-cultural: Cross-cultural studies

 The term "cross-culturalism" became prevalent in cultural studies in the late 1980s and 1990s.
 An early proponent of the term was the Guyanese writer Wilson Harris, who wrote in The Womb of Space (1983), that "cultural heterogeneity or cross-cultural capacity" gives an "evolutionary thrust" to the imagination.

 Anthropology exerted a strong influence on the development of cross-culturalism in literary and cultural studies.
 French anthropologist Claude Lévi-Strauss was a key figure in the development of structuralism and its successor, post-structuralism.
 Cross-influences between anthropology and literary/cultural studies in the 1980s were evident in works such as James Clifford and George Marcus's collection, Writing Culture: the Poetics and Politics of Ethnography (1986).
 Harvard anthropologist Clifford Geertz was cited as an influence on literary critics like Stephen Greenblatt, while other literary/cultural scholars turned to works by Victor Turner and Mary Douglas.

 Like multiculturalism, cross-culturalism is sometimes construed as ideological, in that it advocates values such as those associated with transculturation, transnationalism, cosmopolitanism, interculturalism, and globalism.
 Nevertheless, cross-culturalism is a fundamentally neutral term, in that favorable portrayal of other cultures or the processes of cultural mixing are not essential to the categorization of a work or writer as cross-cultural.

 Cross-culturalism is distinct from multiculturalism.
 Whereas multiculturalism deals with cultural diversity within a particular nation or social group, cross-culturalism is concerned with exchange beyond the boundaries of the nation or cultural group.
+Recent reviews of cross-cultural studies also suggest that they are useful for understanding populations within single geopolitical boundaries.